Kodrick/oddisy_documentation/oddisy-documentation/docs/Views_and_Screens/entry_page.md

 The Description Field holds a description of the entry.

 The description is automatically saved when editing.
-You'll know it's saved successfully when a green checkbox appears.
+You'll know it's been saved successfully when a green checkbox appears.

 ![Edit Description](../../static/img/views_and_screens/entry_page/desc_edit.gif)